 Vanessa Westermann’s debut mystery, An Excuse For Murder, was published in 2019 by The Wild Rose Press.
 Author Carolyn Hart called it “a riveting introduction to a charming, smart bookstore owner… and a lovely launch for a great new sleuth“.

 An avid reader of mysteries, Vanessa is a former Arthur Ellis Awards judge, and has given a talk on the evolution of women’s crime writing, at the Toronto Chapter of Sisters in Crime.
-She holds an M.A. in English Literature, as well as a Bachelor of Education, and has taught creative writing.
+She holds an M.A. in English Literature, as well as a Bachelor of Education, and teaches creative writing.

 Vanessa’s first foray into the world of crime writing began at the age of twelve, when she submitted a mystery short story to a children’s fiction contest.
 She did not win, nor was she shortlisted, but her parents did receive a letter from a concerned psychologist, wondering if Vanessa had witnessed a crime.
 This was not the case, although she had founded a spy club that recorded observations, using a code created with DIY cipher discs.
 Disappointingly, this never led to any startling revelations, besides the amount of caffeine grown-ups seemed to need.